 - The process is also a new and far enhanced solution to the optic issues that occur in the contract manufacturing of technical products and scientific molding.

-- The custom injection molding is not the appropriate method of developing optical parts that are needed in various high precision products.
-The precision injection molding process allows the producer to customize the process to meet the needs of the molding product.
+- The custom injection molding process is not the appropriate method of developing optical parts that are needed in various high precision products.
+The precision injection moulding process allows the producer to customize the process to meet the needs of the molding product.

-- The polymer optic in the precision molding is the key to developing a high-quality product and gives the development process of plastics injection various unique edges.
+- The polymer optic in the precision injection moulding is the key to developing a highprecision molds and gives the development process of plastics injection various unique edges.

-- They are ideal for large production of products at a low cost by the mold manufacturer.
+- They are ideal for large production of products at a low cost by the molding company.
 Before PIM, these products had to be developed manually by molding experts and molding consultants.
 Now, these products are developed on a large scale and are highly precise.